 His line of approach is to get very familiar with a location by returning there over and over again.
 He is often asked why he keeps coming back to the same places and why this doesn’t bore him.
 But by doing this at different moments of the day in different seasons, John becomes able to see the effect of the constant changing light on a landscape.
 This information determines where he will be and on what moment to try to capture the perfect light.

-John’s gear consists of both Canon 5d MkII and Fiji X-Pro1 based systems.
-He uses soft grad, hard grad, polarizer and full neutral density filters and measures the light with a Sekonic L-558 spot-meter.
+After years of using professional Canon equipment like the Canon 1D and Canon 5D series cameras, John’s gear now consists of both Fiji X-Pro1 and Fuji X-T1 based systems together with Fujinon and Samyang top of the line lenses.
+He uses soft grad, hard grad, reversed grad, polarizer and full neutral density filters.
 The Photographer’s Ephemeris app helps to familiarize with unknown landscapes and the effect of the light before even going there for the first time.